Capital allowances for tools and equipment: what tradespeople can claim

 - Cars with CO2 over 50g/km: 6% WDA (special rate pool)

-Many tradespeople are better off buying a van or pickup truck (which qualifies for AIA) rather than a car-derived vehicle.
+Many tradespeople find a van or pickup truck (which qualifies for AIA) more beneficial than a car-derived vehicle.

 The balancing allowance when you sell or dispose

-When you sell an asset you have claimed capital allowances on, the proceeds go back into your pool.
-If the proceeds are higher than the remaining pool value, you have a balancing charge — effectively a tax charge that claws back some of the relief you claimed.
+When you sell an asset you claimed capital allowances on, the proceeds return to your pool.
+If the proceeds exceed the remaining pool value, you face a balancing charge, effectively a tax charge reclaiming some relief.
 If the proceeds are lower, you claim the remaining balance as a balancing allowance.

 Invoice your customers in 30 seconds